1. Always keep extra pumping supplies in your car or at your workplace.

 We’ve all left the house with only one earring in or no diapers in the diaper bag.
 But not having bags to pump in or forgetting your pump entirely?
 That could add unnecessary pain and stress to your workday.
 To help alleviate the panic of forgetting your pumping necessities, keep extra supplies in your car or at work.

-Here are some great things to keep extras of just in case: milk storage bags or bottles, towels, sanitizing wipes, ice packs, sticker labels, a permanent marker, and a pumping bra (stay tuned for the upcoming Version 2 of our hands-free pumping and nursing bra).
+Here are some great things to keep extras of just in case: milk storage bags or bottles, towels, sanitizing wipes, ice packs, sticker labels, a permanent marker, and a pumping bra (check out the new and improved Version 2 of our hands-free pumping and nursing bra).
 It’s also a great idea to have an AC/DC adapter or battery power source (in case you need to pump in the car or don’t have access to an outlet) and a hand pump (in case you forget your double electric pump).

 If you note the date on your milk right away, it will be one less thing you have to remember at the end of a long day back at work.
 Whether you apply dissolvable sticker labels to your storage containers (I do this with glass mason jars) or use a marker or pen to write directly on your milk bags, marking the date will help you know how long your milk can be stored.
 I also like to write how much milk is in the container so I can be sure to defrost the appropriate amount when needed.